 However, the most noteworthy gameplay mechanic is when you deal enough damage to enemies, and they start to grow blue allowing you to slice them up limb by limb.

 It’s here where things get interesting.
 In Zandatsu, you have the opportunity to steal health from enemies by grabbing their blue energy or sometimes perform button prompt commands to deal massive damage.
-The special attack remind me of Sega’s Shinobi for PlayStation 2 where you could do dramatic one hit kills to annihilate your enemies.
+The special attack reminds me of Sega’s Shinobi for PlayStation 2 where you could do dramatic one hit kills to annihilate your enemies.

 Enemies can be ruthless if you’re not on your guard.
 They will attack and sometimes leave you staggered and do their own super attacks.
 Often the best course of action is waiting for them to attack so you can counter with a well-placed parry move to do massive damage.
 You can tell whether enemies are vulnerable to parries by watching if they glow red before they attack

 Still, often your greatest challenge is the horrendous camera that needs to be manually adjusted and can be a real pain in the heat of battle.
-It’s not game breaking or as bad as Ninja Gaiden 2’s, but it’s something that definitely needs to be more polished.
+It’s not game-breaking or as bad as Ninja Gaiden 2’s, but it’s something that definitely needs to be more polished.

 Besides the standard lighting fast sword combat, you can use weapons like guns, grenades, and similar weapons from past MG games.
 Unfortunately, they aren’t as effective as your trusty sword against enemies, and I only used the rockets and chaff grenades periodically.